Avian flu

 Are songbirds at risk and should I take down by bird feeder?

-Avian flu has been detected in a few songbirds in North America but there are not reports of large outbreaks due to bird feeders.
-However, it’s always a good idea to keep your bird feeders clean and take them down if birds are dying at the feeder or in your neighborhood.
+Avian flu has been detected in a few songbirds in North America but there are not reports of large outbreaks due to limited interaction of songbirds with potentially infected waterfowl.
+The songbird deaths we see in Oregon during the winter are primarily due to other bird diseases passed at birdfeeders.
+It is a a good practice to keep your bird feeders clean and take them down if birds are dying at the feeder or in your neighborhood.
 Dirty feeders commonly transmit salmonella, E. coli, viruses, parasites and other diseases among songbirds.

 Can sick birds be taken to a wildlife rehabilitator?

 No. There is not a cure for avian flu.
-Currently rehabilitators in Oregon are not accepting waterfowl due to the risk of the disease spreading to other birds in their facilities.
+Currently rehabilitators in Oregon are advised to not accept waterfowl with bird flu symptoms due to the risk of the disease spreading to other birds in their facilities.
+However, waterfowl and shorebirds with obvious injuries (broken wing, leg injury) will be evaluated by wildlife rehabilitators on a case-by-case basis.

 What kind of impact will this have on bird populations?